picarro-cchang/Brooks/experiments/firmware/pigss/boxer/README.markdown

 commands will return 0.
 This will be an interim release while we fix the pressure sensors.

-Added the `mfcval?` query to get the Mass Flow Controller (MFC) setting contribution required for a piglet.
+Added the [MFCVAL?](#mfcval) query to get the Mass Flow Controller (MFC) setting contribution required for a piglet.

 Bypass valves for enabled channels now get set to zero.

+Added the [IDENTIFY](#identify) command to kick off the channel identification process.

+Added the [IDSTATE?](#idstate) query to get the channel identification substate.
+The [OPSTATE?](#opstate) query will return the `identify` parent state ID during channel identification.

+Added the [ACTIVECH?](#activech) query to return the active channels discovered during channel identification.